top of page

 Crepuscular

 This interstitial time of day is metaphorically significant, as well, a time of change, of transformation, the fulcrum between one state of perception and another.
 Suspended between light and dark, the world is momentarily transformed, the possibilities and mysteries of the new state latent in what is being left behind.
-A tree, a building, a hill, clouds, a person, each takes on new shape and meaning when cast in shadow, when back lit, when melded into the foreground or bathed in gold.
+A tree, a building, a hill, clouds, a person, each takes on new shape and meaning when cast in shadow, back lit, melded into the foreground or bathed in gold.
 Soon, the nuance of shadow will give way to the glare of sunlight; the stark clarity of day will slide into the opacity of night.
 But for a moment, all is magic, all is possibility.